vzvenyach/limsrb/docs/index.md

 3.  `laws`
 4.  `search`

 Each endpoint is accessible only with a `GET` request and will respond with a json object.
+The `/measure` endpoint is supported from Council Period 8 through the present.
+As of right now, that is the only endpoint with data from before Council Period 20.

 ## Measure